symphonists/tracker/README.markdown

 ### Excluding Activities

-Go to `System > Preferences` and, in the Tracker section, choose any system elements, sections, or users you'd like to exclude from tracking.
+Tracker allows you to exclude certain types of activity from being tracked.
+Go to _System > Preferences_ and, in the "Tracker" section, choose any system elements, sections, or users you'd like to exclude from tracking.

 ### Using Activity Info on the Front End